EspressoPlus/self-intro/README.md

 1. team leads: please share your team repo with me.

 ---
-**note**: These instructions above are copied  from the course Bb page.
+**note**: The instructions above are copied  from the course Bb page.

 **Blackboard > Assignments > Git/Github**